yekoshy/Codeless-Automation-25/README.md

 1. Create a `.js` file at the repository root or inside a contributor folder.
 2. Include a short header comment explaining the target page and expected behavior.
 3. Optionally add a matching snippet in Chrome DevTools for quick access.

-## Contact / Maintenance
-Treat this repo as a shared snippets library.
-If you want documentation improvements or grouping by feature, open an issue or add a PR with suggested edits.

----
-Generated: December 19, 2025